Athena engine version 3

 Suggested solution: Check your data to make sure that your timestamps have millisecond precision.

-Reading the Long type as Timestamp in ORC files now causes a malformed ORC file error
+Reading the Long type as Timestamp or vice versa in ORC files now causes a malformed ORC file error

 Error message: Error opening Hive